plewis/plewis.github.io/phylogenetics/lab-ggtree.md

 ### Clade labels

-Let's add some labels to the two clades.
+:large_blue_diamond: Let's add some labels to the two clades.
 This is relatively straightforward now that we've already defined the clade root nodes:

     a <- geom_cladelabel(node=amphipyrinae_clade, label="Amphipyrinae")
     s <- geom_cladelabel(node=stiriini_clade, label="Stiriini")
     circletree + cladecolors + a + s

-OK, we should adjust the labels so they're not overlapping the grouping arcs, and let's hide the legend as it is really not adding anything:
+:large_blue_diamond: OK, it is clear that we should adjust the labels so they're not overlapping the grouping arcs, and let's hide the legend as it is really not adding anything:

     a <-geom_cladelabel(node=amphipyrinae_clade, label="Amphipyrinae", offset.text=0.1)
     s <- geom_cladelabel(node=stiriini_clade, label="Stiriini",offset.text=0.3)